PrototypeZone/ceng153/image.md

 17. sudo nano /boot/firmware/cmdline.txt to remove quiet such that can see waiting for network previously sudo nano /boot/firmware/config.txt to hdmi_group=1   hdmi_mode=4
 Recall that hooking up a monitor helps with image debugging but not so much if the video feed blanks after a timeout , consider https://www.raspberrypi.com/documentation/computers/configuration.html#list-of-options30
+trying this previously used steps since the windows computer I was using was not assigning an IP address even though DHCP was set up:
 previously sudo nmcli con mod “Wired connection 1” ipv4.addresses 169.254.0.2/16 ipv4.gateway 169.254.0.1 ipv4.dns 0.0.0.0 ipv4.method manual
 previously sudo systemctl restart NetworkManager
 18. Connect to eduguest by selecting it top right then open browser to login/accept eduguest policy